vahidnourbakhsh/OptVault/docs/lagrangian-relaxation.md

 # Lagrangian Relaxation

 This document explains how we can solve a classic transportation problem using Lagrangian Relaxation (LR) technique.
-This is the core insight for deriving the subgradient: For each destination $j$, the $j$-th component of the subgradient is the total amount of goods shipped to that destination minus its required demand.

-- If the demand constraint for destination $j$ is met perfectly, the subgradient component $g_j^k$ is zero.
-- If destination $j$ has excess supply, $g_j^k > 0$, and the multiplier $\lambda_j$ should be increased (since the dual is being maximized).
-- If destination $j$ has an unmet demand, $g_j^k < 0$, and the multiplier $\lambda_j$ should be decreased.

-#### Updating the multipliers

-In the subgradient method, the multipliers are updated iteratively in the direction of the subgradient.
-Because we are maximizing the dual function, we take a step in the positive direction of the subgradient.
-The update rule is:

-$$\lambda_j^{k+1} = \lambda_j^k + \alpha^k \cdot g_j^k$$he purpose of this document is to demonstrate how to decompose a constrained optimization problem into a series of simpler, unconstrained subproblems.
-We also include a python implementation of LR.
+The purpose of the LR technique is to decompose a constrained optimization problem into a series of simpler, unconstrained subproblems.

 ## Overview